 About

 I am currently a Hubble Fellow at Stanford.
 Before that, I was a DuBridge Postdoctoral Scholar at Caltech.
 I received my Ph.D. in 2021 from the University of Washington, where I was a Blue Waters Graduate Fellow and Flatiron CCA Predoctoral Fellow.
-Prior to starting grad school, I worked as a research assistant at the SLAC National Accelerator Laboratory.
+Prior to graduate school, I worked as a research assistant at the SLAC National Accelerator Laboratory.
 I received my B.S. in Astrophysics from Caltech.
 I am originally from Ukraine, but spent most of my childhood in San Jose, California.

 To find out more about my research, check out this recent public lecture.